 MUMBAI/BENGALURU (Reuters) – India’s economic system grew a lower-than-anticipated 6.6 percent in the October-December duration, the lowest in five quarters, dragged by using lower farm and production increase, government records showed on Thursday.

 A Reuters poll of economists had forecast an increase of 6.
-Nine percentage for the December zone, compared with a downwardly, revised 7.Zero percentage upward thrust in July-September.
+Nine percent for the December zone, compared with a downwardly revised 7.Zero percentage upward thrust in July-September.

-The government additionally revised its 2018-19 GDP increase estimate to 7 percentage from 7.2 percent.
+The government revised its 2018-19 GDP increase estimate to 7 percent from 7.2 percent.

 COMMENTARY: